ShogyX/PlingPling/README.md

 - The interactive command line interface allows you to save presets of multiple commands for quick use in the future.
 - Commands are not case sensitive but written with caps in the documentation for better readability.
 - The sequence of commands affects the final ouput.
 See the section below for more info.
-- The script will accept path in both windows and linux format, but we recommend linux format as the windows path style may result in unforseen abortion of the script due to the nature of python parsing `\` as a signal for escaping a character.
+- Paths must be passed as dir/dir/file or dir\\dir\\file.
+Normals windows paths will cause the script to break.

 ## Production Order